 It is important to submit your renewal request well before the expiration of your work permit; you should discuss this with our DACA attorneys, who can advise you on this matter.

 Because of all the uncertainty and litigation surrounding the DACA program, you may have questions and concerns about your future.
-We understand the difficulties and anxiety you may be facing in regards to your DACA status.
+We understand the difficulties and anxiety you may be facing in regard to your DACA status.
 Our firm is here to provide the legal support you need, to listen to your questions, and to find honest solutions that can help you be prepared and plan ahead.